Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Rutgers and its opponents have scored at least 44.5 points -- this matchup's point total -- only two times this season.
+- Rutgers and its opponents have combined for 44.5 points -- this matchup's over/under -- just twice this season.

 - In 60% of Northwestern's games this season (3/5), the teams combined to score more than Saturday's over/under of 44.5.